-Mechanical locks and keys do not provide records of the key used on any specific door and the keys can be easily copied or transferred to an unauthorized person.
-When a mechanical key is lost or the key holder is no longer authorized to use the protected area, the locks must be re-keyed.
+These types of door access control systems do not provide records of the key used on any specific door and the keys can be easily copied or transferred to an unauthorized person.
+When a mechanical key is lost or the key holder is no longer authorized to use the protected area, the locks must be re-keyed to maintain business security.

 When access is granted, the door is unlocked for a set time and the event is logged.
 When access is refused, the door remains locked and the attempted access is recorded.
 The system will also monitor the door and alarm if the door is forced open or held open too long after being unlocked.

-Centralized management, user-level permissions, detailed logging & advanced notifications are all tools that will combat theft and vandalism.
+Easy to install centralized management software, user-level permissions, detailed logging & advanced notifications are all tools that will combat theft and vandalism.

 A high-quality access door lock system will enhance the security of your sites.
 We've put together a guide that will show you how to ensure the safety of your revenue-generating equipment.Download the free How to Deploy an Advanced Building Access System White Paper Here.